himanshuo/life-of-learning/articles/networking/lecture_5.md

 It is more efficient to use HTTP than FTP to transfer files.

-Can you regular expression such as * to select multiple files.
+Can use regular expression such as * to select multiple files.
 For example, you can do "mget file*" which means get all files that start with "file"

 FTP Client: DIAGRAM
 user interface - control